Lu Yuanjiu

-Lu Yuanjiu (born 9 January 1920) is a Chinese physicist.
-He is a member of the Chinese Academy of Sciences and Chinese Academy of Engineering.
+Lu Yuanjiu (9 January 1920 – 6 June 2023) was a Chinese physicist.
+He was a member of the Chinese Academy of Sciences and Chinese Academy of Engineering.

 Biography

 Lu was born in Chu County, Anhui, on 9 January 1920.
 His father was a teacher.
-He attended the Anhui Provincial No.8 Middle School and Jiangsu Provincial Nanjing High School.
-In November 1937, he was accepted to National Central University.
-That same year, the Imperial Japanese Army occupied north China, he escaped to Chongqing, where his university relocated.
+He attended the Anhui Provincial No. 8 Middle School and Jiangsu Provincial Nanjing High School, and in November 1937 was accepted to the National Central University.
+That same year, the Imperial Japanese Army occupied north China and he escaped to Chongqing, where his university had relocated.
 In 1945, he pursued advanced studies in the United States on government scholarships.
 He earned his doctor's degree at Massachusetts Institute of Technology under the direction of C. S. Dreber.
 After graduation, he became an associate research fellow at the institute.
-In January 1954, he joined the Laboratory of Ford Motor Company as an engineer.
+In January 1954, he joined a scientific laboratory at Ford Motor Company as an engineer.

-Lu returned to China in 1956 and that same year became vice dean of the Institute of Automation, Chinese Academy of Sciences.
-In 1966, Mao Zedong launched the Cultural Revolution, he was deprived of all his work and was sent to the May Seventh Cadre Schools to do farm works.
-He was also brought to be persecuted.
+Lu returned to China in 1956, and that same year became vice dean of the Institute of Automation, Chinese Academy of Sciences.
+In 1966, Mao Zedong launched the Cultural Revolution, and during this period Lu was criticized, deprived of all his work, and forced to perform farm work at the May Seventh Cadre Schools.
 He moved to the 520th Research Institute of National Central University in January 1968, and was promoted to director of the 13th Research Institute in January 1978.
 In January 1984, he became a member of the Standing Committee of Science and Technology Committee of Ministry of Astronautics Industry.

+Lu died on 6 June 2023, at the age of 103.